StefanoChiodino/stefano-chiodino-uk/content/2023-08-29-encrypted-synched-obsidian-vault-journaling-macos.md

 2. No mobile setup
 3. In this incarnation, MacOS only
 4. The vault syncs only when it's ejected from the system
+5. The lack of CLI commands for Obsidian makes this harder than it could have been ☹️
 # Alternatives
 [Obsidian Sync](https://obsidian.md/sync) offers end-to-end encryption, and supports the Obsidian project.
 However, it doesn't encrypt the vault at rest.
 You could still mix and match the approaches: encrypt the vault at rest using the method above, and sync using Obsidian's service.

 [jrnl.sh](https://jrnl.sh/) is a command line journaling tool.
 It offers very good encryption at rest, and can be synched using any cloud service.
 Comes with the usual pro and cons of a mostly CLI app.

+[Day One](https://dayoneapp.com/) is a great app for journaling.
+The premium plan is quite accessible and allows to sync.
+It even works on a browser (beta), which means that it's platform agnostic.
+This doesn't solve encrypting at rest tho!
 # Gotchas
 1. I'm not an Obsidian expert, so don't just listen to me.
 2. By default, Obsidian will move deleted files to the system trash, where they will be stored unencrypted.